This is a basic overview of our farm operations and job requirements.

 What follows is a general overview of our farm season; after this you can read specific qualifications for the different jobs we are looking to fill.

 We are looking for people who can work quickly and efficiently, but who are also careful and able to follow directions.
-It is essential that you can work well with others and independently.
+It is essential that you can work well with others and also independently.
 The work is physically demanding (you must be able to lift at least 50 lbs multiple times every day) and attention to detail is critical.
 We have a strong emphasis on quality at Red Wagon and you must be able to help us maintain this high level of quality.

 Work varies with the season but can often be repetitive.
 (Can you pick peas, clean garlic, or fill walls-o-water for an entire day?)
 You must also be punctual and be able to work in all weather conditions.
 Be prepared for rain, hail, snow, intense sun, wind, cold and heat—every day of the summer!